Supercycles, stable supermaps and SUSY Nori motives: Basic algebraic supergeometry

 In the purely bosonic case, a flat and proper scheme morphism $f_{bos}\colon X\to S$ of relative dimension $m$ has the property that the geometric fibres $X_s$ are Cohen-Macaulay (CM) schemes if and only if the cohomology sheaves of the dualizing complex $f_{bos}^!\Oc_S$ vanish, except the $(-m)$-th one, and this is flat over $S$.
 Recall that a scheme $X$ of dimension $m$ is CM if and only if $\Ext^i_{\Oc_{X,x}}(\kappa(x), \Oc_{X,x})=0$ for all $i\neq m$ and every (closed) point $x\in X$.
 This is the motivation for the following definition.

-\begin{defin} A morphism $f\colon \Xcal\to\Sc$ of superschemes is Cohen-Macaulay (CM) if it is proper and flat and for a sheaf $\omega_f$ which is flat over $\Sc$, where $m$ is the relative even dimension.
+\begin{defin} A morphism $f\colon \Xcal\to\Sc$ of superschemes is Cohen-Macaulay (CM) if it is proper\footnote{We assume that $f$ is proper because our definition of CM morphism is given in terms of the dualizing sheaf.}and flat and for a coherent sheaf $\omega_f$ which is flat over $\Sc$, where $m$ is the relative even dimension.
 The sheaf $\omega_f$ is called the \emph{relative dualizing sheaf}.
 A morphism $\pi\colon \Xcal\to\Sc$ of superschemes is Gorenstein if it is CM and the relative dualizing sheaf is a line bundle. \end{defin}

 We use also the notation $\omega_{\Xcal/\Sc}$ for $\omega_f$.
 When $\Sc$ reduces to a single point $s$ we will write $\omega_{\Xcal_s}$.

 A smooth morphism is Gorenstein and its dualizing sheaf is the relative Berezinian \cite{OgPe84, Penk83}, \cite[Prop.
 3.35]{BrHRPo20}.